dreamcatcher-tech/napps/reasoning/discussion-topics.md

     project ? what is that large project ?
 How much can one person handle ? how does heirarchy work, if at all ?
 How would this relate to running a country ?

+20. need to get the math formulas of the dreamcatcher specified